 Finally, we have the “Advanced” tab in the configuration window.
 This is the most complicated part of ExpressVPN, although seasoned users might think otherwise since there’s really nothing complex going on here.
 You can choose to share crash reports, speed tests and whatnot with the ExpressVPN’s developers, prevent IPv6 address detection while connected, opt to use exclusively ExpressVPN DNS servers when connected, optimize your Windows networking to increase VPN speed and change the language, most of which you can do with the click of a button.

 So there you have it, the full installation and configuration process that can guarantee you full proof security and privacy protection with the possibility of choosing your favorite server by country as a bonus.

 There is a bunch of features that ExpressVPN provides you with in order to increase your privacy and online security which we’re going to discuss before proceeding to the next part of our review.

-First thing first, we’re going to provide you with some details regarding the Network Lock or, how some people refer to it by, the Kill Switch.
+First thing first, we’re going to provide you with some details regarding the Network Lock feature that ExpressVPN provides you with, or, how some people refer to it by, the Kill Switch.
 Before we go into that matter, we should give you the inside scoop.
 Sometimes, when you’re connected to the Internet, your connection might drop all of a sudden, and the next course of action that your computer takes is to connect you to the next best one that is available.